top of page

 4. Think About Integration and Adoption

 A tool is only as effective as its adoption.
 If your teams find it clunky or disconnected from existing systems, they won’t use it.
+Before choosing a system, assess:

 5. Balance Cost Against Long-Term ROI

 Legal tech should be seen as an investment, not just an expense.
 The cheapest solution may look attractive today but could cost more in rework, inefficiencies, and risks later.
+A cheaper legal tech tool may:

-Have Guidance Through The Process
+Have Guidance Through The Legal Tech Tool Selection Process

 For many businesses, the challenge isn’t finding a tool — it’s choosing the right tool, ensuring it delivers value, and putting the right governance in place.
 That’s where expert support makes the difference.